 Language, literature and childhood

 This module explores children’s literature from the perspectives of language, literature and childhood studies.
 You’ll consider issues such as: How do children acquire and use languages and literacies?
 Why (and how) is language important in children’s literature?
 What is the difference between literature for children and literature for adults?
 Why (and how) is literature important for children and young adults?
 How is childhood socially constructed?
 And how is the child represented in literature?
-You will look at these and other issues using a range of children’s literature texts and text extracts from recent years.
+You will look at these and other issues using a range of children’s literature texts and text extracts.

 What you will study

 Language, literature and childhood is ideal if you’re interested in the disciplines of English language and/or applied linguistics, English literature, and childhood studies.
 You may have studied one or more of these areas previously, but we will provide support if you have not studied these subjects before.